beenotung/quick-erd/README.md

    or `npx auto-migrate --rename pg < erd.txt`

-This command auto setup knex, then it generates incremental migration script for knex.
+This command auto setup knex and npm scripts, then it generates incremental migration script for knex.

 For sqlite database, it also auto setup `db.ts` with `better-sqlite3` connection using given database filename.